DO YOU HAVE A MOLD PROBLEM?

 - Increase ventilation or air movement by opening doors and / or windows, when practical.
 Use fans as needed.

 - Cover cold surfaces, such as cold water pipes, with insulation.

-The most capable and knowledgeable person in the area for this sort of work is Chris Jungbluth of ENVIRONMENTAL SERVICES over in Springfield, Missouri (he is originally from the Raymondville area).
+The most capable and knowledgeable person in the area for this sort of work is Chris Jungbluth of Environmental Services over in Springfield, Missouri (he is originally from the Raymondville area).
 What sets Chris's business apart from others advertising similar services?
 Training, experience and certifications.
 He's not one of those "experts" who took a weekend course, then hung out a shingle advertising "Mold Remediation".
 Chris has a college degree in Environmental Services, and has been in the game for a very long time.
 Think your mold problem is bad?
 I guarantee he's seen worse and successfully dealt with it.
-If you think mold might (might) be causing or contributing to your chronic health issues, give Chris Jungbluth of Environmental Services a call at 417–322-6353.
+If you think mold might (might) be causing or contributing to your chronic health issues, give Chris a call.